bitprj/devrel/LinearRegression/linear_regression_blog.md

 coefficient.
 The null hypothesis of each t-test is that the corresponding coefficient equals zero, meaning no linear relationship between this predictor and the target variable.
 The t-statistic is the value in the first column (mean) divided by the second column (standard error); the p-values corresponding to each t-statistic are presented in the next column.

-You can see that the p-values of all our coefficients except X1 are smaller than .01, so we can safely reject the null hypotheses and say that they are indeed relevant to predicting our target variable.
+In our case, you can see that the p-values of all the coefficients except X1 are smaller than .01, so we can safely reject the null hypotheses and say that they are indeed relevant to predicting our target variable.
 However, X1 may be a redundant variable at .01 significance level.